gardener/gardener/docs/proposals/19-migrating-observability-stack-to-operators.md

 ## Proposal

-Today, Gardener provides monitoring for shoot clusters (i.e. system components and the control plane) and for the seed cluster.
-The proposal is to migrate these monitoring stacks to use the [prometheus-operator].
+Today, Gardener provides monitoring and logging for shoot clusters (i.e. system components and the control plane) and for the seed cluster.
+The proposal is to migrate these stacks to use the [prometheus-operator] and [fluent-bit-operator].
 The proposal is lined out below:

 ### API